mrange/FsNICC/README.md

 I sometimes write for [F# advent](https://sergeytihon.com/2022/10/28/f-advent-calendar-in-english-2022/), usually about things that have no use to anyone but perhaps interesting to a few people out there.

-I was thinking, could I recreate the ST-NICC winner in F# for F# advent?
+I was thinking, could I recreate the STNICC winner in F# for F# advent?

 From the competition invite to port the demo there was a format description as well as the original data file.